 I consider myself a Transnational Cultural Historian, and I am currently completing my Ph.D. in History from Northwestern University.
-In terms of geographic range, I am expansively trained, and have graduate degrees in European and American History with specializations in Cultural History, Diplomatic History, and Gender and Sexuality Studies.
+In terms of geographic range, I am expansively trained with graduate degrees in European and American History and specializations in Cultural History, Diplomatic History, and Gender and Sexuality Studies.

 During most of my graduate studies, I have interrogated the relationship between culture and politics, and I remain particularly fascinated by the flow of culture and ideas across political borders and geographic barriers.

-I have logged more than a decade of instruction time in American, European, and Global history courses at public and private institutions.
-My students are encouraged to critically engage with history as well as experience it through primary sources and cultural artifacts.
-Fortunately, most have found themselves enriched, and leave my courses with a well-developed historical skill-set that is useful in other courses.
+I have logged more than a decade of instruction time in American, European, and Global history courses at public and private institutions so far.
+I particularly encourage my students to critically engage with historical thought as well as experience history through primary sources and cultural artifacts.
+Fortunately, most students have found themselves enriched and leave my courses with a well-developed historical skill-set that is useful in other courses.

-Beyond the classroom, I am also engaged in public history projects in Kentucky and Tennessee where I have worked with local governments regarding preservation and am actively recovering and documenting the histories of underrepresented peoples.
+Beyond the classroom, I am also engaged in public history projects in Kentucky and Tennessee where I have worked with local governments regarding preservation while actively recovering and documenting the histories of underrepresented peoples.

 Educate through Experience

 I approach history from a different perspective than many historians you may encounter.
 As a cultural historian, I strive to introduce my students to the broad currents of history by using cultural texts and the experiences of minorities to confirm or critique the chronological march expected in most history survey courses.

 My goal is that students interact with the past from the present rather than just passively learn facts.
 In my university courses and discussion sections, students access the past through various activities like listening to music, examining artwork, reading short stories or novels, and watching films or performances.
 By exploring the relationship between politics, society, and culture, it is possible for students to develop a deeper knowledge of the past that better reveals the fullness, diversity, and complexity of the human experience.